-If your household income is below £36,000, you will be entitled to additional financial support from the University in the form of a Chamberlain Award.
+If your household income is below £36,000, you could be entitled to additional financial support from the University in the form of a Chamberlain Award.

 This information only relates to students who commenced their studies in September 2013.

-If you have commenced your studies in September 2014 you will need to visit our Chamberlain Award 2014/15 web page.
+If you started your studies in September 2014 you will need to visit our Chamberlain Award 2014/15 web page.

 Am I eligible for a Chamberlain Award?

 - be a UK-resident student commencing a first undergraduate degree in September 2013

 - be liable for the full standard undergraduate fee (£9,000)